Writing Tropes That Aren’t For Me

 Thriller & Mystery – Unreliable female protagonist with a drinking problem (Examples include: Girl on a Train, The Woman in the Window)

-This is so commonly used and I’m over it.
-It’s usually a woman drinking red wine and she mixes her wine with Xanax.
-She somehow is able to get up and do productive things after a night of binge drinking.
+This is so commonly used, and I’m over it.
+It’s usually a woman drinking red wine, and she mixes her wine with Xanax.
+She somehow can get up and do productive things after a night of binge drinking.
 I’m not a fan of this trope as it’s always the same.
 There has to be a better way to convey to the reader that something isn’t what it seems without the use of alcohol.

 Romance – Love interest stems from cheating (Examples include: Anna & The French Kiss, One to Watch)

 I despise cheating in romances.
-To me, it cheapens the romance and leads to a side character being extremely hurt.
-There’s a lot of emotional damage that comes to cheating and I can’t fathom why you can’t break up with that person if you are interested in someone else.
+To me, it cheapens the romance.
+There’s a lot of emotional damage that comes with cheating, and I can’t fathom why you can’t break up with that person if you are interested in someone else.
 It still hurts, but at least it’s honest.
-Part of the thrill of romance books is I want to root for the couple to last long term.
-When a romance is built on cheating, I have a hard time believing the romance will last and it ruins it for me.
+Part of the thrill of romance books is that I want to root for the couple to last.
+When a romance is built on cheating, I have a hard time believing the romance will last, and it ruins it for me.

 Thriller & Mystery – Using sexual assault as a twist (Example: The Good Daughter)

 I wrote about this topic a few years ago, but I think the use of sexual assault is overdone.
 Sometimes it’s thrown into a backstory of a character for no good reason.
 In The Good Daughter, there’s a “plot twist” where it’s revealed that one of the characters was sexually assaulted.
-I wasn’t a fan.
 It felt gross to me.
-I would rather it have been revealed right away versus in the middle of the book.
+I would rather it had been revealed right away, rather than in the middle of the book.
 I think sexual assault can be used in a story in a powerful way, but when it’s so overused, it starts to become a bit too much.

 Non-Fiction – Not having reference pages (maps, character lists to reference, etc. (Example: Last Call: The Rise and Fall of Prohibition)

-This isn’t a trope per se, but more of a preference.
+This isn’t a trope per se, but a preference.
 I’m reading Last Call: The Rise and Fall of Prohibition by Daniel Okrent.
-While I’m enjoying it, this book is extremely detailed.
-There are so many key players in passing the prohibition amendment and there aren’t any references pages.
-It can be difficult to remember everyone that’s introduced.
+While I’m enjoying it, this book is detailed.
+There are so many key players in passing the prohibition amendment, and there aren’t any reference pages.
+It can be difficult to remember everyone who’s been introduced.
 It’s a stark contrast to League of Denial: The NFL Concussions and the Battle for Truth.
-In League of Denial.
-There was a full character sheet with important people that were discussed.
+In League of Denial, there was a full character sheet with important people who were discussed.
 It was nice to be able to reference throughout the book.

 While I’m not a big fan of these tropes, I try not to let them ruin the book I’m reading.
-If anything, it has helped me narrow down the types of books I like to read.
-If I find a book that fits into one of the categories above, I tend to avoid it which helps me find books that I know I will love.
+If anything, it has helped me narrow down or eliminate books I’m not interested in reading because they contain these tropes.
+This helps me find books that I know I will love.

 3 thoughts on “Writing Tropes That Aren’t For Me